-Rob is a Director at CEG Europe and heads CEG’s Dutch office in Rotterdam.
+Rob is a Director at CEG Europe and heads CEG’s Dutch office in The Hague.
 He has extensive experience in the application of economics to competition and regulation.
 He has worked on numerous cartel cases, abuse of dominance cases and mergers and acquisitions, in a broad range of sectors, including health care, information technology, trade, financial services, media, retail, manufacturing, travel and transport sectors.
 He has also done work in telecoms, postal, and energy regulation.

 Rob has given expert evidence in several court cases, and represented the Netherlands on the advisory committee in several competition cases of the European Commission, including the landmark case against Microsoft concerning interoperability of the Microsoft operating system with third party software and the tying of Internet Explorer to Windows.

 Before joining CEG, Rob was an expert economist in the Office of the Chief Economist at the Netherlands Authority for Consumers and Markets.
 He was the account manager for the Competition Department and the Legal Department, advised the Board of ACM, department directors and case teams on economic issues and reviewed draft decisions.
 Prior to that Rob was an associate professor of Industrial Economics and Organization at the University of Groningen.

 Rob holds a Ph.D. in Industrial Economics and a M.Sc. in Econometrics and Quantitative Economics from the University of Groningen.

 He is native in Dutch, and fluent in English and German.

 Rob has advised news curation service provider Blendle regarding a dispute with its supplier of newspaper content, DPG Media.
 The dispute concerns the termination of the partnership by DPG.
 CEG’s report was used to support Blendle’s claim in injunction proceedings, and in a procedure on the merits before the civil court.